Summary

 Once students decide on the location and the function of the structure, have them start to sketch their drawing of the building.
 Students may draw any structure they want, but it must include two sets of perpendicular lines, two sets of parallel lines, two vertical lines, and two horizontal lines.

-After students have created a rough sketch of their structure, have them copy it on graph paper so they can prove the lines are perpendicular, parallel, vertical, and horizontal.
+After students have created a rough sketch of their structure, have them copy it on graph paper.
+Have students show which lines are perpendicular, parallel, vertical, and horizontal by labeling the slope of each line.
 Remind them that architects have to be very precise in their dimensions and drawing to keep a building structurally sound.
+Let students be creative with what they want to design; consider having students use colored pencils.

 Evaluate